Written by

 Last updated -

-One of Taiwan’s smallest cities on the south east coast, Taitung is off the usual tourist trail but each April becomes the temporary home to more than 7,000 triathletes taking on Challenge Taiwan’s middle and long distance triathlons – the latter the biggest in Asia.
+It might be one of Taiwan’s smallest cities, situated on the south east coast.
+But each spring, Taitung becomes the temporary home to more than 7,000 triathletes taking on Challenge Taiwan’s middle and long distance triathlons – the latter the biggest in Asia.

 And it’s worth making the trip to this hidden gem of a region with its authentic local culture, delicious food, hot springs and breathtaking coastline.
 It really is a race in a tropical paradise.